gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

     gmx solvate -cs tip4p.gro -cp replicated_ethanol.gro -o solvated.gro -p topol.top

-..  container:: justify

 In my case, 858 water molecules with residue name *SOL* were added.

-..  container:: justify

 There should be a new line *SOL 858* in the topology file *topol.top*:

 ..  code-block:: bash